AI strategy sprint

 This is usually the right starting point when leadership sees real opportunity but the organisation still lacks a shared plan for where AI should land first.

-Five-day strategy sprint
+Short strategy sprint

-Roadmap ready to execute
+Roadmap ready for delivery

 Capabilities